lo1tuma/pr-log/README.md

 breaking: 'Breaking Changes'
 ```

-However, you can also create a user-specified mapping by creating a file `pr-log.json` in your project's root directory containing an alternative mapping.
+However, you can also create a custom mapping by adding a `pr-log.validLabels` section to your `package.json`.
 For example:

 ```
+  ...
+  "pr-log": {
-{
+      "validLabels": {
           "core": "Core features",
           "addon": "Addons"
       }
+  }
+  ...
 ```

 To use `pr-log` your GitHub project needs some small configuration: